orthecreedence/hustle/README.md

 Once you are satisfied that a job has fulfilled its purpose, it makes sense to [delete](#hustlequeuedelete) it so it doesn't sit there gumming up your reserved items.
-Note that we don't have to specify a tube for `del`...the command works across all tubes, as all job IDs are unique across tubes.
+Note that we don't have to specify a tube for `delete`...the command works across all tubes, as all job IDs are unique across tubes.

 ```javascript
 var consumer = new hustle.Queue.Consumer(function(job) {